sparkle-sparkle/flyway-demo-basic/README.md

 # flyway-demo-basic
-Demo project for basic usage of flyway
+This project is a demo for basic usage of Flyway.